 Despite the positives of living in San Diego, I’ve had a hard time adjusting.
 It’s been four months and I still don’t feel connected to my new home.
-Every chance I get, I go back to LA to see my parents and B. There is nothing that keeps me in SD.
+Every chance I get, I go back to LA to see my friends, friends and Henry.
+There is nothing that keeps me in SD.
 Nothing.
 It could have been an easier transition if I had a friend here who had an established social circle that he/she could introduce me to.
 Or maybe if I lived in the same area as most of my coworkers.

 Before I made the move, I thought I would love living alone.
 I envisioned Bruce Willis screaming out “Freedom” in Braveheart.
 Um, negatory.
 Living alone SUCKS, especially after living with someone for the past 7 years.
 Living alone doesn’t lessen responsibilities, it increases them tenfold.